 In today’s world where we are consumed in social media, bombarded with negative global events, and pressure to sway from our attitudes, values, and beliefs, it is easy to lose touch with ourselves and where we are going.
 To never forget where you came from combats discouragement.
 In today’s fast paced world it may feel like we are making baby steps at a snail’s pace.
 Our journey, whatever it may be, is like a puzzle.
 Every puzzle piece itself is small however, collectively create the big picture.
 When all of the work is done you can look at the empty puzzle box and never forget where you came from.

-Coach Nolan is a life coach of motivation, not by regurgitating motivational quotes, abstract theories of motivation, or by dropping an ostentatious motivational phrases on you.
+Nolan McDonnell is a life coach of motivation, not by regurgitating motivational quotes, abstract theories of motivation, or by dropping an ostentatious motivational phrases on you.
 Instead, Coach Nolan takes the stance of putting in work and let your results speak volumes.
-While it is wonderful that life coaches, wellness coaches, and anybody else who spews out motivational quotes, these motivational phrases are not enough to make a permanent positive impact on other people’s lives.
-If you seek motivational quotes, theories of motivation, and motivational phrases, that is great.
-However, if you are seeking motivational quotes, theory’s of motivation, and an inspirational life coach who is dedicated to delivering you real results is optimal.
+While it is wonderful that life coaches, wellness coaches, and anybody else who spews out motivational quotes, these phrases are not enough to make a permanent positive impact on other people’s lives.
+Instead, if you seek motivational quotes, theories of motivation, and motivational phrases, that is great.
+However, if you are seeking motivational quotes, theory’s of motivation, Nolan McDonnell is an inspirational life coach who is dedicated to delivering you real results is, which is optimal.
 With that said, Coach Nolan delivers beyond what the typical life or wellness coach provides by yielding results that exceed your expectations.
 Motivation is crucial for any success in life and sometimes you need motivation to make that first step.
-With that said, I strongly urge you achieve motivation of a life time my taking a taking a course on motivation.
+With that said, I strongly urge you achieve motivation of a life time my taking a taking a course offered by Nolan McDonnell.